szabogabor91/gimlet-website/src/blog/are-you-sure-none-of-your-containers-run-as-root.md

 To round up policy reporting, let's set an alert on it too.

-Looking at dashboards just adds to the daily toil that you do anyways.
+Looking at dashboards just adds to the daily toil.
 Instead, let's have Grafana reach out to you if a new pod is running as non root.

 To do that, duplicate the "Failing Policies" widget on the dash and limit it to the `require-run-as-non-root` policy with the following query: `sum(increase(kyverno_policy_results_total{rule_result="fail", policy_name="require-run-as-non-root"}[45s])) by (policy_name)`